Updated: Oct 27, 2020

 Emotions contain valuable information on how you need to grow and self-actualize.
 It is important to note that emotional awareness involves feeling the feeling, not just talking about it.
 Emotion-focused therapy can help you to approach, accept, tolerate and symbolize (viscerally elucidate) emotions rather than avoid fully processing them through mental explanations.

 Emotions deeply inform you of what feels hurtful, wrong or untrue, and they invite you to move forward into healthier ways of living.
 When you make sense of what your emotions are telling you, you can identify the goal/need/concern that the emotion is organizing you to attain.
 The action tendency that arises when you see, name and understand your emotions provides new ways to improve coping with life.

-2. EXPRESSION: Expressing your emotions does not involve the venting of your defensive emotions (anxiety, shame and guilt) but rather overcoming your avoidance to express previously constricted and repressed primary emotions (fear, anger, grief, joy, excitement, disgust, sexual excitement).
-Sharing what you vulnerably feel in therapy, even when you feel ashamed to share, will help you to attend to and clarify the central needs and concerns that your emotions are pointing toward.
+2. EXPRESSION: Expressing your emotions does not involve the venting of your defensive emotions (anxiety, shame and guilt) but rather overcoming your avoidance to express previously constricted and repressed primary emotions (fear, anger, grief, joy, and excitement).
+Sharing what you vulnerably feel in therapy (or in art or writing), even when you feel ashamed to express, will help you to attend to and clarify the central needs and concerns that your emotions are pointing toward.